ceresimaging/fast-geotiff/README.md

 For many common non-tiled, planar, RAW or LZW compressed GeoTIFFs, FastGeoTIFF can decode an ImageData of the rasters 5-10x faster than GeoTIFF.js.

+E.g. a 150MB LZW compressed GeoTIFF can be decoded to ImageData in ~1s.

 If FastGeoTIFF can't read the file, it will fall back to the (bundled) copy of GeoTIFF.js.